Sinus Bradycardia

 Defining Characteristic of Sinus Bradycardia in Lead II

-The only differentiating factor of Sinus Bradycardia from other Sinus Rhythms is the rate:
+The only differentiating factor of Sinus Bradycardia from other Sinus Rhythms is the heart rate:

 Extremely Slow Rates of Sinus Bradycardia

-When a bradycardia becomes too slow to reasonably expect it to be producing cardiac output it is defined as an Agonal Rhythm.
+When a Sinus Bradycardia becomes too slow to reasonably produce significant cardiac output, it is defined as an Agonal Rhythm.
 Different educational organizations and textbooks have different definitions for the specific rate at which a rhythm becomes agonal.
+The example below (fig. 2) shows a Sinus Bradycardia with a HR of 4bpm, which is generally considered to be an Agonal Rhythm.

-Monitor capture of Sinus Bradycardia with a HR of 6bpm, aka. an Agonal Rhythm.
+EKG / ECG tracing of a Sinus Bradycardia with a heart rate of 4bpm, aka. an Agonal Rhythm. (fig. 2)

 There is no official number for how slow a Sinus Bradycardia must be to become agonal.
-Some textbooks define Agonal Rhythm as rates less than 30, 20, and as low as 6.
-Reference your textbook, teacher, or local protocols for the specific cutoff in your area.
+Some textbooks define Agonal Rhythm as rates less than 20 or as low as 6.
+Reference your textbook, instructor, or local protocols for the specific cutoff in your area.

-Below are several more examples of Sinus Bradycardia presented as monitor captures as well as on EGK graphs.
+Below are several more examples of Sinus Bradycardia presented as monitor captures as well as on ECG graphs.

 Sinus Bradycardia ECG example, split printout / monitor display.